Something is happening in Tombstone. I wrote a book about it.

 "Gladly."
 Cassie tapped the folder.
 "Sightings cluster on Tuesday nights in October and November cold snap months, when the Stop-N-Sip runs the slushie machine on a maintenance cycle that causes irregular pressure buildup in the blue raspberry line.
 Irregular pressure buildup means intermittent machine activation.
 Machine activates on its own: people think ghost.
 Temperature drop in the snack aisle is caused by Marcus?"

-Marcus pulled up something on his screen. "air conditioner vent directly above the beef jerkydisplay.
+Marcus pulled up something on his screen.
+"HVAC vent directly above the Slim Jim display.
 Maintenance records show it's been mis-calibrated since 2021.
 Blows directly down.
 Average localized temperature differential of approximately five to seven degrees."

 "Five to seven degrees," Cassie confirmed.
 "Which the human body, primed by a creepy story it already believes, interprets as supernatural cold.
 The lights flicker because the Stop-N-Sip is on the same grid segment as the Tombstone water pumping station, which cycles at irregular intervals after eleven p.m. and has done so since the infrastructure upgrade three years ago exactly when the sightings started."